 While DOE believes that its proposed requirements could be met in most cases, DOE cannot anticipate all commercial packaged boiler designs and configurations.
 For commercial packaged boiler designs for which the proposed steam piping configurations would not be feasible, manufacturers would need to seek waiver or, for commercial packaged boilers with rated inputs greater than 5,000,000 Btu/h, may need to use the field test where they otherwise could have performed a laboratory test.
-DOE agrees with Weil-McLain that the steam quality requirement is sufficient for ensuring steady operation of the commercial packaged boiler, in conjunction with the requirement in ANSI/AHRI Standard

-1500-2015 that steam pressure not fluctuate by more than 5-percent.
-DOE believes that using only the steam quality and pressure measurement requirements will allow manufacturers flexibility in their set-up while ensuring tests are conducted equivalently.
+DOE agrees with Weil-McLain that the steam quality requirement is sufficient for ensuring steady operation of the commercial packaged boiler, in conjunction with the requirement in ANSI/AHRI Standard 1500-2015 that steam pressure not fluctuate by more than 5-percent.
+DOE believes that using only the steam quality and pressure measurement requirements are sufficient to ensure a repeatable test, and that the additional burden and reduced flexibility in test set-up are not justified by the additional improvement in repeatability that would result from the proposed steam piping requirements.
 DOE is therefore withdrawing these proposed steam pipe set-up provisions.